System Design Space

 4. Dealing with flaky tests

-Flaky tests erode trust in the pipeline.
-Isolate, fix, or remove them, but do not normalize ignoring them.
+Flaky tests erode trust in the pipeline: the team starts re-running builds blindly.
+Isolate, fix, or remove such a test — but do not normalize ignoring it.

 Who is this book for?

-The book is especially useful for people entering engineering process work or helping a team bring order to releases.
-It gives readers a language for discussing checks, releases, ownership, and feedback before the team learns those lessons the hard way in production.
+The book helps most the people just entering engineering process work, or anyone helping a team bring order to releases.
+It gives readers a shared language for checks, releases, ownership, and feedback — before the team learns those lessons the hard way in production, where fixing them costs noticeably more.

 Junior developersDevOps beginnersTeam leadsEngineering managers

 P.S.
-The Russian edition was published by Piter as “Грокаем Continuous Delivery”, and the translation is quite solid.
+The Russian edition was published by Piter under a localized “Grokking Continuous Delivery” title, and the translation is quite solid.

 Related chapters